hmrc/agent-authorisation-api/resources/public/api/conf/0.0/docs/overview.md

 The aim is for the API to mirror the current process that happens through the Agent Services user interface
 * Agent uses 3rd party application/software to request a new authorisation
 * Agent identifier is passed to the API (ARN)
-* Agent enters service they are requesting access to eg. ITSA, VAT
+* Agent enters service they are requesting access to eg. MTD-IT, MTD-VAT
 * Agent enters the identifier for the client they are requesting access for eg. NINO, VAT registration number
 * If required by the service the agent enters a known fact check for the client eg. postcode, VAT registration date
 * Link for the client to follow to authorise the agent is returned by the API.
 The expiration date of the link is also returned by the API